Yellowstone Packing List (2026): What to Pack for Every Season

 What are the must-have items for kids in Yellowstone?

 Focus on layering if you want to pack light but still be prepared for varying weather conditions.
-Pack lightweight, moisture-wicking base layers, a mid-layer for warmth, and a waterproof outer layer.
+Think: lightweight, moisture-wicking base layers, a mid-layer for warmth, and a waterproof outer layer.
 This way, you can adjust your clothing as temperatures change throughout the day.
 Versatile clothing, like zip-off hiking pants and multi-purpose jackets, can save space in your bag.

 Do I need bug spray in Yellowstone?